igmriegel/igmriegel/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning: Front and back end focused on Javascript.
-I'm also trying to embrace python <3.
+I'm also trying to embrace python :heart:.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I'm graduated as an accountant!